 Isn’t that all that matters?

-Who cares if you ticked every item off your to-do list?
+Who cares if you ticked off every item on your to-do list?

 Maybe none of your to-dos needed doing in the first place.
-We’re talking about productivity, not efficiency.
+We’re talking about measuring productivity here, not efficiency.

 Who cares if you made a ton of money?

-Yes, we all have bills to pay and it feels good to be able to splurge, but the point where your opportunity costs exceed your income is lower than you think.
+We all have bills to pay.
+And it feels good to be able to splurge.
+But the point where your opportunity costs exceed your income is lower than you think.

-And who cares if you meditated, did deep undistracted work, or used whatever productivity porn move is popular these days?
+And who cares if you meditated, did deep undistracted work, or successfully executed whatever productivity porn move is popular these days?

 Not your future self, that’s for sure.

-Future You doesn’t give a rat’s patootie about how you did what you did nearly as much as about what you did.
+Future You doesn’t give a shit about how you did what you did.
+They care what you did.

 The Redo-It Ratio

-Just because your future self may be glad you did what you did doesn’t mean you couldn’t have possibly made more progress and been more productive.
+Just because your future self may be glad you did what you did doesn’t mean you couldn’t have been more productive.